sibabalwemosia24/alx-low_level_programming/0x00-hello_world/README.md

-3- Compiles a C file and creates an executable names cisfun 4- C programs that prints exactly "Programming is like building a multilingual puzzle" 5- C program that prints exacttly 'with proper grammer, but the outcome is a piece os art,'
+3- Compiles a C file and creates an executable names cisfun 4- C programs that prints exactly "Programming is like building a multilingual puzzle" 5- C program that prints exacttly 'with proper grammer, but the outcome is a piece os art,' 6- C program that prints the size of various types on the computer is is compiled and run on